This content is translated with an automatic translation tool: the text may contain inaccurate information.

 The CETS certification process is one of the main objectives of the TurNat project, the sustainable tourism development strategy for the entire Trentino protected areas system developed in 2012-2014, with the aim of integrating biodiversity protection, tourism and agriculture.

-In 2019 the certification of all the protected areas was completed.
+The certification of all the protected areas was completed in 2019.
 Trentino can therefore count on more than a third of the surface area where sustainable tourism actions are tested and implemented.
-Initiatives ready to be spread throughout the rest of the province, even outside the protected areas.
+Initiatives ready to be disseminated throughout the rest of the province, even outside the protected areas.

 Adamello Brenta Nature Park